 Becky, aka Clean Mama, truly is the queen of clean, and she wrote this ebook to help readers spring clean no matter how much time they had to devote to it—a day, a week, or a whole month.
 Although we haven’t had a chance to dive into it yet, it includes printable checklists and more to take the stress out of spring cleaning, and that will make it easy to divide these tasks among our family as well!

-Myquillyn Smith, aka The Nester, has been encouraging women for years that “it doesn’t have to be perfect to be beautiful,” and in this course she’s partnered with a friend to help moms address the clutter that comes with children and family to create cozy, beautiful homes around the Legos and Barbies and craft supplies.
+Myquillyn Smith, aka The Nester, has been encouraging women for years that “it doesn’t have to be perfect to be beautiful.”
+In this course, she’s partnered with a friend to help moms address the clutter that comes with children and family to create cozy, beautiful homes around Legos, Barbies, and craft supplies.
 I am very much looking forward to this course to see if we can finally get on top of the persistent clutter that seems to take over the house every day despite our best efforts!

 You’ll find resources that have been handpicked (by me!) on the things that truly matter to you: